 Some registered funds may pursue alternative investment strategies through the use of derivative instruments.
-However, certain derivative instruments sold by, and certain derivative transactions entered into by, a registered fund may be considered an impermissible separate class of equity or debt securities unless the fund segregates assets or "covers" the transaction through an offsetting transaction.
-On November 2, 2020, the SEC adopted the new Rule 18f-4, which supersedes the SEC's previously issued guidance regarding the use of derivatives by registered funds.
-Rule 18f-4 imposes new compliance obligations on registered funds that enter into derivative transactions, including fund leverage risk limits for derivatives transactions based on daily testing of a registered fund's relative value at risk ("VaR").
-Rule 18f-4 became effective on February 19, 2021, with an 18-month transition period for compliance with the new rule.
+However, certain derivative instruments sold by, and certain derivative transactions entered into by, a registered fund may be considered an impermissible separate class of equity or debt securities unless the fund complies with Rule 18f-4, which imposes compliance obligations on registered funds that enter into derivative transactions, including fund leverage risk limits for derivatives transactions based on daily testing of a registered fund's relative value at risk ("VaR").